THE BRIDGE ON RIVER KWAI

 As for us, we loved every minute of our Death Railway experience, from the thrilling start over The Bridge on River Kwai, to the relaxing journey along its valley, to the astonishing Wampo Viaduct, and the touching visit at the Hellfire Pass Memorial.

 We strongly recommend to spend a couple of nights in Kanchanaburi so that you can dedicate a full day to this experience.
 Travelling from Bangkok and back in the same day is also possible but you wouldn’t have time to see the Hellfire Pass and to fully appreciate the area.
+If you are rushing but still want to make it to this area, you could consider one of these tours.

 Hope you enjoyed our article and found the information you needed, should you have any questions, let us know in the comment section below!